Discover Uzbekistan : Gastronomy

 Breads and vegetables

 Bread is a sacred food in Central Asia.
-The most famous is lepeshka.
-It has an easily recognizable circular shape, with plump, sometimes patterned edges and a hollowed center.
+The best-known is lepeshka.
+It has a circular shape, easily recognizable by its swollen edges, sometimes decorated with patterns, and its hollowed center.
 But each region has its own leaven, its own baking method and thus its own inimitable taste.
 The Ferghana Valley, for example, is famous for the flaky bread known as katlama-non, each layer of which is coated with oil or sour cream.
 In other regions, you'll find jizzali-non, which contains small pieces of mutton fat, or zogora-non, made from corn flour.
 Some lepeshkas are prepared with onion or meat, cooked in dough.

 Traditionally, Uzbek bread is never cut with a knife.
 At the start of the meal, it is torn into pieces by hand and placed on the table next to each place setting.
 It is often served with butter.
 Do not place Uzbek bread upside down, as this is considered very disrespectful.